mjaschen/urlwatch-docker/README.md

 ## Build Locally

-- clone repository: `git clone git@github.com:mjaschen/urlwatch-docker.git`
+- clone the repository: `git clone git@github.com:mjaschen/urlwatch-docker.git`
-- adjust interval in crontab if needed (urlwatch is started every 15 minutes with the provided default)
+- adjust the interval in crontab if necessary (urlwatch is started every 15 minutes by default)
 - build the image and run *urlwatch*